Relative Riemann-Zariski spaces: Preliminary description of relative RZ spaces and applications

 \subsection{Applications}

 A preliminary description of relative Riemann-Zariski spaces obtained in the previous section, suffices for some applications.
 Assume we are given a qcqs scheme $S$ with a schematically dense quasi-compact subset $U$ (i.e. any neighborhood of $U$ is schematically dense) which is closed under generalizations.
 An $S$-scheme $X$ is called {\em $U$-admissible} if the preimage of $U$ in $X$ is schematically dense.
-By a {\em $U$-etale covering} we mean a separated morphism $\phi:S'\to S$ such that $\phi$ is etale over $U$, $S'$ is $U$-admissible, and for any valuation ring $R$ any morphism $\Spec(R)\to S$ taking the generic point to $U$ lifts to $S'$ (actually those are $U$-etale $h$-coverings).
-Note that in \cite{BLR} one considers a more restrictive class of $U$-etale coverings $S'\to S$, which split to a composition of a surjective flat $U$-etale morphism and a $U$-modification.
-However, it follows from the flattening theorem \cite[5.2.2]{RG} of Raynaud-Gruson that the coverings of the latter type form a cofinal subclass.
+By a {\em $U$-\'etale covering} we mean a separated finite type morphism $\phi:S'\to S$ such that $\phi$ is \'etale over $U$, $S'$ is $U$-admissible, and for any valuation ring $R$ any morphism $\Spec(R)\to S$ taking the generic point to $U$ lifts to a morphism $\Spec(R')\to S'$ where $R'$ is a valuation ring dominating $R$ and such that $\Frac(R')/\Frac(R)$ is finite.
+(Actually those are finite type $h$-covers of $S$ which are \'etale over $U$.)
+Note that in \cite{BLR} one considers a more restrictive class of coverings, namely $U$-\'etale maps $S'\to S$, which split to a composition of a surjective flat $U$-\'etale morphism and a $U$-modification.
+However, it follows from the flattening theorem \cite[5.2.2]{RG} of Raynaud-Gruson that the latter class of coverings is cofinal in ours.

-Let $\calO$ be a semi-valuation ring with semi-fraction ring $A$ and $m$ be the maximal ideal of $A$.
-Then $R:=\calO/m$ is the valuation ring in $K:=A/m$, the scheme $S=\Spec(\calO)$ is covered by its pro-open subscheme $U=\Spec(A)$ (i.e. $U$ is the intersection of open subschemes; note also that $A$ is a (possibly infinite) localization of $\calO$) and closed subscheme $T=\Spec(R)$, and the intersection $U\cap T$ is a single point $\eta=\Spec(K)$ which is the generic point of $T$ and the closed point of $U$.
+In order to make use of Riemann-Zariski spaces we have first to establish some properties of schemes over semi-valuation rings.
+So, let $\calO$ be a semi-valuation ring with semi-fraction ring $A$ and let $m$ be the maximal ideal of $A$.
+Recall that $A=\calO_m$, $R:=\calO/m$ is the valuation ring in $K:=A/m$, the scheme $S=\Spec(\calO)$ is covered by pro-open subscheme $U=\Spec(A)$ (i.e. $U$ is the intersection of open subschemes) and closed subscheme $T=\Spec(R)$, and the intersection $U\cap T$ is a single point $\eta=\Spec(K)$, which is the generic point of $T$ and the closed point of $U$.
 Note that in some sense $S$ is glued from $U$ and $T$ along $\eta$, for example, there is a bi-Cartesian square